 Around the time when the Parikh sisters were planning their fridge, Jane Ellis of Mount Airy was scrolling through Instagram when she saw a community fridge in New York City.
 Ellis, a fourth grade teacher at Greene Street Friends School in neighboring Germantown, thought it would be a good idea to open a fridge in the area where she worked.
 Her school agreed to host the fridge, installing an outdoor electric outlet and paying the yearly electric costs.

 So where do you begin if you want to start a community fridge of your own?
-While no two fridges are the same, Sonia Parikh and Ellis shared their community fridge rules so anyone can make it happen:
+We asked Sonia Parikh and Ellis for advice.

 1. Talk with the community and establish relationships